 Occupational therapists can help in two main ways: evaluation and therapy.

-How is occupational therapy useful for evaluation of autism?
+How is occupational therapy useful for evaluation of ASD?

 The therapist observes children to see if they can do tasks they are expected to do at their ages -- getting dressed or playing a game, for example.
-Sometimes, the therapist will have the child videotaped during the day in order to see how the child interacts with his or her environment in order to better assess the kind of care the child needs.
+Sometimes, the therapist will have the child videotaped during the day in order to see how the child interacts with his or her environment so that he or she can better assess the kind of care the child needs.
 The therapist might note any of the following:

-How does occupational therapy help a person with autism?
+How does occupational therapy help a person with autism spectrum disorder?

 Once an occupational therapist has gathered information, he or she can develop a program for your child.
 There is no single ideal treatment program.
 But early, structured, individualized care has been shown to work best.